Scalable UIs In QML

 A User Experience is not defined to exist in a single form factor any more.

-On the other end, it’s expected that Designers and Developers create User Interface solutions that feel native across platforms and device types.
+On the other hand, it’s expected that Designers and Developers create User Interface solutions that feel native across platforms and device types.
 At the same time a single platform can have a huge amount of variable interface possibilities that need to be taken into account by the UX/UI…

 These are just a few problems one needs to take into account when designing apps for cross-platform deployments.
 At first sight it might seem like an impossible task to tackle.